asachdeva/zio_streaming/streams/README.md

 # Problem Statement

-We are interested in monitoring the temperature in a fleet of Devices.
+We are interested in monitoring the temperature in a range of Devices.

 Each device has a  sensor that give rise to a record every 10 seconds, comprising